josebarbamontoya/pu_dating/README.md

    * **data** directory contains computer simulated and empirical phylogenomic data analyzed for this study.

-   * **reltime_ja_tutorial** directory contains the software, R code, and shell scripts used in the tutorial.
+   * **reltime-ja_tutorial** directory contains the software, R code, and shell scripts used in the tutorial of RelTime-JA with little bootstraps.

-## RelTime-JA with Liitle Bootstraps Tutorial
+## RelTime-JA with liitle bootstraps Tutorial

    1. **LBS-IQ-TREE analysis**